ipython/ipython/README.rst

 Dependencies and supported Python versions
 ==========================================

-For full details, see the installation section of the manual.
+For full details, see the installation section of the `manual<https://github.com/ipython/ipython/blob/e51e50d36f2d05061ef7bdcea56531f5fca08f4c/docs/source/install/install.rst>`_;.
 The basic parts of IPython only need the Python standard library, but much of its more advanced functionality requires extra packages.